troynsofor-svg/Lab-Safety-Multi-Agent-CV-System/data/sample/README.md

 Non‑lab text in scene — OCR could detect unrelated text.

-Tons of labels in one picture — OCR need to return tons of text blocks.
+Tons of labels in one picture — OCR needs to return tons of text blocks.